ra0o0f/arangoclient.net/docs/index.md

 }
 ```

-`DatabaseSharedSetting` object are the way to change client default behavior, you
+`DatabaseSharedSetting` objects are the way to change client default behavior, you
-can define it once(store it for the application life time) and pass it to all places `ArangoDatabase` is used.
+can define it once(it is thread-safe and you can store it for the application life time) and pass it to all places `ArangoDatabase` object is created.
 [Database settings in detail](./DatabaseSetting.md)

-`ArangoDatabase` also provide two static methods for storing and using `DatabaseSharedSetting` for application life time to create new `ArangoDatabase`.
+There is also another way that `ArangoDatabase` can store `DatabaseSharedSetting` for you..

 ```csharp
 // this will create a new SharedSetting